latteprog/TRULASER7030_memid2tango/README.md

 Classifier for TRULASER7030 part sorter

-Folder "tango" contains various scripts and text files from basic data viewing and understanding, and the implementation of neural networks.
+Folder "tango" contains various scripts and text files for basic data viewing and understanding, and the implementation of neural networks.

 Files:
 	logs/*: results from nn-ensemble